bosskabouter/volatalk/README.md

 ### Connection Acceptance

 As long as the contact is not accepted, or declined later on, no connection will be permitted.
-Once a connection is permitted, all up-to-date user metadata `IContactResume` is syncronized between the two contacts and data can be send and A/V calls established.
+Once a connection is permitted, all up-to-date user metadata `IContactResume` is synchronized between the two contacts and data can be send and A/V calls established.

 ## VolaTALK Server

 VolaTALK Server runs on NodeJS and three main packages deliver basic services needed for VolaTALK clients;

 1. a static HTTPS Express Server with SPDY, Cors and compression capabilities.
 The Client PWA can be installed from any location, no reference to static content on https://volatalk.org.
 2. a PeerJS server instance (https://peer.pm:999).
-VolaTALK's PeerServer will extend the default PeerServer to guarantee authenticity of the connected clients by validating a signature in the connection token.
+VolaTALK's Peer Server will extend the default Peer Server to guarantee authenticity of the connected clients by validating a signature in the connection token.
 Not yet implemented.
 Depends on BIP39 key.
 3. a Web-PUSH API responding to posts for push messages (https://peered.me:432/push).
 Push Payload is encrypted by the sender and can only be decoded by receiver.
 Neither this Push Server nor the Browser Notification provider (endpoint) are able to read this content.
 Requests with too large `content-length` in their post request header (max 4Kb.) receive `HTTP status 507`.
 The body of the request contains the subscription endpoint and the encrypted payload.
-The server passes the endpoint and the payload on to the WebPush API (https://github.com/web-push-libs/web-push).
+The server passes the endpoint and the payload on to the Web-Push API (https://github.com/web-push-libs/web-push).

-    TODO: Investigate possibility to create a VAPI keypair for each client subscription, so that VAPID public key isn't a global static and pertains only to the given client.
-This Vapid Keypair should however be generated on the Push Server, so clients registering for push notifications should request their Vapid Key pair from this server.
+    Future Feature: Investigate possibility to create a VAPID key pair for each client subscription, so that VAPID public key isn't a global static and pertains only to the given client.
+This Vapid key pair should however be generated on the Push Server, so clients registering for push notifications should request their VAPID key pair from this server.

 ## License

 This project is licensed under the MIT License.